bcko/Ud-DA-Tableau-Titanic/README.md

 ### Step Seven - Review
 Use the [Project Rubric](https://review.udacity.com/#!/rubrics/948/view) to review your project.
 If you are happy with your submission, then you’re ready to submit your project.
 If you see room for improvement, keep working to improve your project!

+## Project Submission
+Create a data visualization that tells a story or highlights trends or patterns in a data set.
+Use Tableau to create the visualization.
+Your work should be a reflection of the theory and practice of data visualization, such as visual encodings, design principles, and effective communication.

+### Evaluation
+Use the [Project Rubric](https://review.udacity.com/#!/rubrics/948/view) to review your project.
+If you are happy with your submission, then you are ready to submit!
+If you see room for improvement in **any** category in which you do not meet specifications, keep working!

+Your project will be evaluated by a Udacity reviewer according to the same [Project Rubric](https://review.udacity.com/#!/rubrics/948/view).
+Your project must "Meet Specifications" in each category in order for your submission to pass.

+### Reminders
+* Your visualization work should use Tableau: other visualization tools may not be evaluatable by reviewers.
+* Remember that your visualization should be explanatory in nature and communicate specific results that you want to show.

+### Submission
+Ready to submit your project?
+Click on the "Submit Project" button or go back to your Udacity Home and click on the project, then follow the instructions to submit!
+Make sure you include the following files and information:

+* A PDF or Markdown write up that includes the following sections:
+ * links to the first version of your story (e.g. story_v1) and final version of your story (e.g. story_final)
+ * Summary: brief description of the visualization and the main story or findings conveyed
+ * Design: explain any design choices you made including changes to the visualization after collecting feedback
+ * Feedback: feedback received from others from the first sketch to the final visualization
+ * Resources: list of Web sites, books, forums, blog posts, GitHub repositories etc that you referred to or used in this submission (Add N/A if you did not use such resources).
+* The final data set file used for the graphic (usually .csv)

+It can take us up to a week to grade this project, but in most cases it is much faster.
+You will receive an email when your submission has been reviewed.

+If you are having any problems submitting your project or wish to check on the status of your submission, please email us at dataanalyst-project@udacity.com.

+### What's Next?
+This is one of the strongest projects you've worked on so far, so make sure to add it to both your resume and LinkedIn.
+You must continue building your data portfolio.
+If you were in a job interview three months from now, do you want to say you last worked on a data project three months ago or last week?

+To diversify your data science portfolio, start pursuing personal projects.
+This shows you're passionate and allows you to refine and continue building your skills.
+A great way to start is downloading a [dataset from Kaggle](https://www.kaggle.com/datasets).
+Start by exploring the dataset, as you did in the Explore and Summarize Data project.

+Then, test a hypothesis or apply some machine learning.
+For a bigger challenge, take on a [Kaggle competition](https://www.kaggle.com/competitions) sponsored by a company.
+If you are entering the data science field for the first time and looking to add real-world experience into your belt, you can get it through Kaggle!

+You have not submitted the project yetSUBMIT PROJECT